 National Geographic Images are famous for their wildlife shows.
 Their website hosts award-winning wildlife photographers that capture beautiful nature images.
 You can contact them to become a contributor and start selling your wildlife photographs through their site.

 Whilst all wildlife and nature photographers must understand that you are never going to get immensly rich through stock library photographs, it is a great constant supplier of revenue to allow you to live a life of passion.
 Especially so, as many of your great photographs will continue to earn revenue for a number of years.

 A freelance wildlife or nature photographer needs to be able to optimise as many revenue streams as possible.
 Stock library sales is only one of a number of ways that wildlife photography can earn revenue.
-To learn more, aspiring wildlife photographers can join Africa Media’s wildlife and travel internship program, or alternatively subscribe to our blog that offers great career advice to anyone wanting to become a professional in environmental media.
+To learn more, aspiring wildlife photographers can join Africa Media’s wildlife and travel photojournalism program, or alternatively subscribe to our blog that offers great career advice to anyone wanting to become a professional in environmental media.

 Fiona is a world renowned underwater photographer and winner of numerous awards.
 Passionate about documenting the underwater world, she hopes that her photos will inspire greater marine conservation efforts.
 She developed and oversees the Underwater Photography internship for Africa Media